Qiskit/qiskit/MAINTAINING.md

 The order of disclosure and release for an accepted report is as follows:

 1. Co-ordinate with the responsible CVE issuer (currently IBM PSIRT) to receive a complete CVSS score _specifically for Qiskit SDK_.
-   There may be additional CVEs issued against specific services using Qiskit SDK, which are not covered by this policy.
+   There may be additional CVEs issued against downstream users of Qiskit SDK, which are not covered by this policy.
    Fill in the advisory with this, and all other necessary details listed below this process.

 2. Prepare and review the fixes for each supported branch, as in the above section.